Izhaar16/desgin-pattern/README.md

 # design-pattern
-This git helps to study and learn about design pattern using JavaScript.
+This git repository is made for learning about design pattern using JavaScript.
 It contains one collaborator who will check occasionally the code i've been doing.